-- 502.1 DETERMINATION OF BOILING POINT: The initial boiling point of solvents shall be determined in accordance with ASTM D 1078-045. - 502.2 DETERMINATION OF CONTROL EFFICIENCY: Control efficiency of control equipment shall be determined in accordance with United States Environmental Protection Agency Method 18, 25, or 25A (whichever is applicable). - 502.3 DETERMINATION OF COLLECTION EFFICIENCY: Efficiency of the collection system shall be determined in accordance with the United States Environmental Protection Agency's Guidelines for Determining Capture Efficiency, January 9, 1995.
-Individual capture efficiency test runs subject to United States Environmental Protection Agency technical guidelines shall be determined by: Collection efficiency shall be determined in accordance with the U.S. EPA technical guideline document, "Guidelines for Determining Capture Efficiency," dated January 9, 1995.
+- 502.1 DETERMINATION OF BOILING POINT: The initial boiling point of solvents shall be determined in accordance with ASTM D 1078-05. - 502.2 DETERMINATION OF CONTROL EFFICIENCY: Control efficiency of control equipment shall be determined in accordance with United States Environmental Protection Agency Method 18, 25, or 25A (whichever is applicable). - 502.3 DETERMINATION OF COLLECTION EFFICIENCY: Collection efficiency shall be determined in accordance with the U.S. EPA technical guideline document, "Guidelines for Determining Capture Efficiency," dated January 9, 1995.
 Individual capture efficiency test runs subject to U.S. EPA technical guidelines shall be determined by: - a.
-Applicable United States Environmental Protection AgencyU.S.
-EPA Methods 204, 204A, 204B, 204C, 204D, 204E, and/or 204F; or - b.
-Any other method approved by United States Environmental Protection AgencyU.S.
-EPA, the California Air Resources Board, and the Air Pollution Control Officer. - 502.4 DETERMINATION OF VOLUMETRIC FLOWRATE: Volumetric flowrate shall be determined in accordance with United States Environmental Protection Agency Methods 2, 2A, or 2C, or 2D (whichever is applicable). - 502.5 DETERMINATION OF VOC CONTENT: VOC content of solvents shall be determined in accordance with United States Environmental Protection Agency Method 24 and Sections 402 and 502.6 of this rule. - 502.6 DETERMINATION OF COMPOUNDS EXEMPT FROM VOC DEFINITION: Compounds exempted from the VOC definition, as in Section 206 of this rule, shall be determined in accordance with ASTM D 4457-94.02 (2008) or California Air Resources Board Method 432.
-If any of the perfluorocarbons or volatile cyclic and linear methyl siloxanes are being claimed as exempt compounds, the person making the claim must state in advance which compounds are present, and the United States Environmental Protection Agency approved test method used to make the determination of these compounds. - 502.7 DETERMINATION OF VOC LEAKS: Vapor VOC leaks shall be determined in accordance with United States Environmental Protection Agency test Method 21. - 502.8 MULTIPLE TEST METHODS: When more than one test method or set of test methods is specified for any testing, a violation of any requirement of this rule established by any one of the specified test methods or set of test methods shall constitute a violation of this rule.
+Applicable U.S. EPA Methods 204, 204A, 204B, 204C, 204D, 204E, and/or 204F; or - b.
+Any other method approved by U.S. EPA, the California Air Resources Board, and the Air Pollution Control Officer. - 502.4 DETERMINATION OF VOLUMETRIC FLOWRATE: Volumetric flowrate shall be determined in accordance with United States Environmental Protection Agency Methods 2, 2A, or 2C, or 2D (whichever is applicable). - 502.5 DETERMINATION OF VOC CONTENT: VOC content of solvents shall be determined in accordance with United States Environmental Protection Agency Method 24 and Sections 401 and 502.6 of this rule. - 502.6 DETERMINATION OF COMPOUNDS EXEMPT FROM VOC DEFINITION: Compounds exempted from the VOC definition, as in Section 206 of this rule, shall be determined in accordance with ASTM D 4457-02 (2008) or California Air

+Resources Board Method 432.
+If any of the perfluorocarbons or volatile cyclic and linear methyl siloxanes are being claimed as exempt compounds, the person making the claim must state in advance which compounds are present, and the United States Environmental Protection Agency approved test method used to make the determination of these compounds.

+- 502.7 DETERMINATION OF VOC LEAKS: Vapor VOC leaks shall be determined in accordance with United States Environmental Protection Agency test Method 21. - 502.8 MULTIPLE TEST METHODS: When more than one test method or set of test methods is specified for any testing, a violation of any requirement of this rule established by any one of the specified test methods or set of test methods shall constitute a violation of this rule.